HyperVoidal/Time-Management-Program/README.md

 # Getting Started
 To get started with this software, first make sure to download, install, and unzip the file into it's own directory.
+When installing, make sure to choose the file in the "Dashboard" branch.
+I have been using the branches as semi-checkpoints and decided not to reintegrate them into the main code for the time being.
+I will reintegrate these another time.
 Anywhere is fine, but the base C: drive is the most optimal location.

 Next, if you haven't installed the python library, it is best to install that first, along with the python library manager "pip".